See your Iowa health insurance coverage options now.

 - You must not be incarcerated

-Eligibility for financial assistance (premium subsidies and cost-sharing reductions) is based on your income and how it compares with the cost of the second-lowest-cost Silver plan in your area.
-This cost depends on your age and location.
+Eligibility for financial assistance (premium subsidies and cost-sharing reductions) is based on your income.
 Moreover, to qualify for financial assistance with your Marketplace plan, you must:

 - Not qualify for Medicaid or CHIP.